Tag: Exploring Long Beach Island NJ

 Hotels disappeared because of shifting tides

 One beautiful benefit of the museum is the beautiful gardens that surround the museum, The Edith Duff Gwinn Gardens.
-The pathways of flowers and decorative bushes are maintained by the Long Beach Island Garden Club.
+The pathways are maintained by the Long Beach Island Garden Club.
 These wondering paths surround the property and especially elegant looking in the back of the building.

 In the off season, you can visit the museum by calling ahead and you can schedule an appointment with the staff of volunteers that work at the museum.